 He is also experienced in litigating and arbitrating trade secrets disputes in the medical devices (bone cements), tech (LNG carriers) and aviation sector (airplane components, airport businesses), in addition to handling antitrust claims (cathode ray tubes, lithium ion batteries, forklift gas).

-His clients have included Pfizer, Novartis, Regeneron, Samsung, Biomet and Procter & Gamble.
+His clients have included Pfizer, Novartis, Regeneron, British American Tobacco, Samsung, Biomet and Procter & Gamble.
 Jin’s cases are often multi-jurisdictional requiring significant cross-border coordination across multiple forums.

 Jin is recognised as a Next Generation Partner in both “Intellectual Property: Patents” and “Life Sciences and Healthcare” in the 2021 edition of The Legal 500 UK.
 In the 2020 edition, he was a Rising Star in Pharmaceuticals and Biotechnology.
 With a “keen intellect and considerable knowledge” and noted as a “powerhouse”, Jin “is renowned for his ability to master knotty issues and has famed round-the-clock responsiveness”, in addition to being “brilliant on detail and in plotting out the future stages of litigation”.
 He is also a Rising Star in the MIP IP Stars 2020/2021 edition.